20 Mildred Montag Quotes With Page Numbers From Fahrenheit 451

 Mildred Character Traits

 Mildred Montag is the wife of Guy Montag in Fahrenheit 451.
 She’s a perfect example of the effects of a cold, controlling society.
-Mildred is self-centered, robotic, and unfeeling and has been made this way by society.
+Mildred is self-centered, robotic, and unfeeling; society has made her this way.

 Her suicide attempt shows how far she has fallen and how little she values her life.
 When confronted with the burning of a woman, Mildred claims that she “shouldn’t of had books,” showing her lack of empathy and disconnectedness from society.